jklsnt/taproot3/src/physics/modern_physics/KBxInducedCurrentsAndSuch.md

 - had a large wire loop far away from the sensor, w/ battery, resistors in parrelel, current sensor.
 - had a current probe and a magnetic field probe going into logger pro

+- we chaanged
+	- the resistence, from 2 resistors to 3.

+#### ex1
+- same thing as earlier, but we removed resistors
+	- this is because we don't care about being able to measure the current as long as it is consistent

+- then we